Azure/autorest.typescript/test/rlcIntegration/generated/mediaTypesRest/README.md

-# Service client library for JavaScript
+# MediaTypes client library for JavaScript

 Play with produces/consumes and media-types in general.